Probate Services

 Different Ways to Handle an Estate

-Muniment of Title is also a way to avoid a full probate.
-This process is used when the decedent left a will and real property is the only asset in the estate.
+is also a way to avoid a full probate.
+This process is used when the decedent leaves a will, and real property is the only asset in the estate.
 It cannot be used to distribute personal property such as furniture, vehicles, and bank accounts.

-Affidavit of Heirship is utilized to transfer real estate when there is no will and the property distributes to the decedent’s heirs at law, such as spouse and children.
+is utilized to transfer real estate when there is no will and the property is distributed to the decedent’s heirs at law, such as spouse and children.

-If the decedent was age 55 or older, state law requires that we file a release from the Bureau of TennCare.
-If long term care benefits were paid by TennCare, they will seek a recovery of those funds from the estate.
+If the decedent was 55 or older, state law requires that we file a release from the Bureau of TennCare.
+When TennCare pays long-term care benefits, they will seek to recover those funds from the estate.
 If no benefits were utilized, they will provide a release.
-This is a required process in the probate process and is necessary to sell the real estate.
+This is required in the probate process and is necessary to sell the real estate.

 Initial Procedures